Grevillea prominens: Description

+Taxonomy

-TaxonomyGrevillea prominens was first formally described in 1993 by Peter Olde and Neil Marriott in the journal Nuytsia from specimens collected near Harvey in 1991.
-The specific epithet (prominens) means "prominent", referring to the flowers held conspiculusly above the foliage.
+Grevillea prominens was first formally described in 1993 by Peter Olde and Neil Marriott in the journal Nuytsia from specimens collected near Harvey in 1991.
+The specific epithet (prominens) means "prominent", referring to the flowers held conspicuously above the foliage.

 Distribution and habitat

 This grevillea grows in forest along creek lines and is only known from a few locations near Harvey in the Jarrah Forest bioregion of south-western Western Australia.

+Conservation status

-Conservation statusGrevillea prominens is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+Grevillea prominens is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.